 represents the pen’s width, "Solid"

-For example, Python provides a built-in function called divmod()
+For example, Python has a built-in function called divmod()

-that takes two numbers as arguments and returns a tuple with the quotient and remainder that result from the integer division of the input numbers:
+that takes two numbers as arguments and returns a tuple with the quotient and remainder resulting from the integer division of the input numbers:

 >>> divmod(8, 4)